Select and deselect the bars below to highlight specific Sherritt global operations on the map. Select the plus and minus bars to zoom in and out.

 Shipment of concentrates from the Fox mine and the Ruttan mine begins.

-Production begins of refined nickel from the Marinduque/Sherritt-owned Surigao nickel laterite project on Dinagat Island in the Philippines, under license from Sherritt.
+Production begins of refined nickel from the Surigao nickel laterite project in the Philippines (the mine was on Dinagat Island and the refinery on Nonoc Island), under license from Sherritt.
 This is the first commercial production of refined nickel directly from laterite ores.

 Closure of the Lynn Lake mine takes place.
 Sherritt’s nickel refinery becomes a toll processor.
 Sherritt purchases Thio-Pet Chemicals, a producer of hydrogen sulphide used in the Fort Saskatchewan refinery.
 Sherritt begins producing nickel-bonded steel coinage products and ultrafine cobalt powder.